 Gathering Evidence to Support Your Claim

-Grab that cell phone!
+Take pictures and video: Grab that cell phone!
 When it comes to homeowner insurance claims, it’s true a picture is worth a thousand words.
 Turn on the date and time stamp function and start recording proof of the injury’s cause.
 Visual evidence is compelling.
 It usually leaves little for interpretation.
-Always remember you’re acquiring evidence to confirm the homeowner’s negligence and its link to your injuries.

-For example, you were in your girlfriend’s home and while walking down the wrought iron stairs, the banister broke away from its fittings.
-As it did, you tumbled down several flights of stairs, injuring your back and cutting your arm on the iron bars.
-If you can, take out your cell phone and start taking photographs of the stairs, focusing on the place where the banister broke away from its fittings.
+For example, imagine you were in a friend’s home, and while walking down the stairs, the banister broke away from the wall.
+As it did, you tumbled down several flights of stairs, injuring your back and splitting open the skin over your eyebrow.

-Witnesses can provide very strong evidence.
+Talk to witnesses: Witness statements can provide very strong evidence.
 When it comes to home injuries, it’s usually difficult to find independent witnesses.
 You may have to rely on the statements of family and friends.
-Depending on your relationship with the homeowner, he may or may not agree to serve as a witness.
+Depending on your relationship with the homeowner, they may not agree to give you a statement.

 The same goes for family members.
 It may be difficult to convince them to give a statement against their own interest.
-You may have to rely on whoever else was present when you fell, including friends, or even contractors there for business reasons.
+You may have to rely on whoever else was there when you fell.

-Ask the witnesses to write down what they saw, including the specifics of how you were injured.
-Any available paper will do.
+If you find someone willing to help, ask the witnesses to write down what they saw, including the specifics of how you were injured.
 The more detailed the statements, the better.
-It’s not necessary to notarize statements or have witnesses swear to them.
-That only becomes an issue if the insurance company questions their authenticity, which rarely happens.
+The witness should sign and date their statement.

-Without medical records, you’ll have a difficult time linking your injuries to the homeowner’s negligence.
-You must show his negligence was the direct and proximate cause of your injuries, and prove the specific nature of those injuries.
+Evidence of damages: Without medical records, you’ll have a difficult time linking your injuries to the homeowner’s negligence.
+You must show how their negligence was the direct and proximate cause of your injuries, and prove the specific nature of those injuries.

 Let’s say you were in your friend’s garage.
-Suddenly you slipped and fell, breaking several ribs.
-When you looked down, you realized you slipped on oil that apparently leaked from your friend’s car.
+Suddenly you fell, breaking several ribs.
+When you looked down, you realized you slipped on oil that leaked from your friend’s car.
 When your friend brings you to the emergency room, the admitting nurse will ask what caused your injuries.

 Filing a Homeowners Insurance Claim

-Within a week or so after you report your injury, the claims adjuster will contact you.
-It’s the adjuster’s job to investigate the claim and determine whether her insured was negligent.
-It’s likely the adjuster already spoke with the homeowner and has his version of events.
+Within a week or so after you report your injury, a claims adjuster will contact you.
+It’s the adjuster’s job to investigate the claim and determine whether the homeowner was negligent.
+It’s likely the adjuster already has the homeowner’s side of the story.

-Like most insurance companies, she’ll look for any reason to deny your claim.
-That’s why it’s so important to have your evidence in good order and copies available to give her.
+Like most insurance companies, the adjuster is trained to look for any reason to deny your claim.
+That’s why it’s so important to have your evidence in good order and copies available to support your claim.

-Offer to send the adjuster copies of your supporting documents, including your medical records and bills, receipts for out-of-pocket expenses, and a letter verifying your lost wages.
-Also offer to send her your evidence, including witness statements, photographs and videos.
-The adjuster probably won’t start negotiating until you finish treatment and have your total damages.
-That’s normal.
+Be prepared to send the adjuster copies of your medical records and bills, receipts for out-of-pocket expenses, and a letter verifying your lost wages.
+Also offer to send your witness statements, photographs and videos.

 Contributory and Comparative Negligence